manosbatsis/vaultaire/docs/query-dsl.md

 ## Sorting

-Sorting is defined using the `orderBy` function:
+Sorting is defined using the `orderBy` function.
+Both custom fields and standard attributes are supported, while aliases for standard attributes are provided for convenience:

 ```kotlin
 val criteria = bookConditions {